vmware/terraform-provider-vcfa/website/docs/r/org_ldap.html.markdown

 * `org_id` - (Required) Org ID: there is only one LDAP configuration available for an organization.
 Thus, the resource can be identified by the Org.
 * `ldap_mode` - (Required) One of `NONE`, `CUSTOM`, `SYSTEM`.
 Note that using `NONE` has the effect of removing the LDAP settings
 * `auto_trust_certificate` - (Required) Defines if the LDAP certificate should automatically be trusted, only makes sense if `custom_settings.0.is_ssl=true` (see [Custom Settings](#custom-settings))
+  The certificate is not removed by Terraform when this resource is destroyed
 * `custom_user_ou` - (Optional) If `ldap_mode` is `SYSTEM`, specifies an LDAP `attribute=value` pair to use for OU (organizational unit)
 * `custom_settings` - (Optional) LDAP server configuration.
 Becomes mandatory if `ldap_mode` is set to `CUSTOM`.
 See [Custom Settings](#custom-settings) below for details